 These policies are almost universal in the United States, where they are a local means of applying certain dispositions of canon law to protect the integrity of the sacramental order.
 They are part of the ecclesiastical discipline of the Church which expects adult Catholics to be mature and active members of their parish family, indicating a minimum level of practice to receive the sacraments.

 Please remember that the letter of good standing is not issued based on any particular priest’s recollection of your Mass attendance; it is based on 75% Mass attendance each Sunday using the envelope system and recorded by the parish.
-Before COVID, we had a relatively small group of parishioners using one form of electronic giving.
-During COVID, a significant proportion of our people switched to one of three platforms of electronic giving.
 Some people give weekly, biweekly, monthly, quarterly, or even yearly.
 The letter of good standing is based, not on the frequency or amount of giving (although that should reflect a mature understanding of biblical principles of stewardship), but on Mass attendance.
 Now that more and more people are using electronic forms of giving, there has to be a way to track weekly Mass attendance.
 Right now, the only way to do this is by the use of envelopes.

 If you give electronically, you may drop your offertory envelope with a 0-online giving note in the offertory basket when you come.
 If you forget your envelope, there are some available on the credenzas in the narthex.
 We have a subcommittee of the parish staff looking into the possibility of electronic forms of check-in for Sunday Mass attendance; when we decide on a platform for that, this policy will be updated and the faithful notified.